the-events-calendar/the-events-calendar/readme.txt

 3.x is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

+= 3.9.1 =

+* Fixed the styling issues in relation to the calendar and advanced list widgets

 = 3.9 =

 * Added a new `[tribe_mini_calendar]` shortcode to make it easy to embed the calendar widget outside of sidebars